giovadifiore/jquery-ajaxsearch/README.md

 ```

 ## Example
 Here there is an image example for a particular implementation I've made for a production website application.
 The searched text is `Nikon D3` and a subset of items are selected from the entire given `json` list downloaded using Ajax.
+When the user selects one item from the result list, the browser redirects the user to the product page using the `listObject.url` property.

 ![](example/example.png)